Read on for my recipe for this spiced apricot spoon sweet

 You can also add a spoonful of this sweet fruity syrup to the bottom of a champagne glass and top it up with bubbles of choice!

-I love the spiciness of this spoon sweet as apricots on their own though delicious can sometimes need just a little boost on the flavour side, so adding vanilla, cinnamon and star anise really lifts their flavour and makes this spiced apricot spoon sweet really pack a punch and tickle those taste buds.
+I love the touch of heat in this spiced apricot spoon sweet.
+Apricots on their own though delicious can sometimes need just a little boost on the flavour side.
+Adding vanilla, cinnamon and star anise really lifts their flavour and makes this spiced apricot spoon sweet really pack a punch and tickle those taste buds.

 Remember to sterilise your jars before use.
 I made one big jar but you could get 2 smaller jars from this recipe.